 Flu season is a given every year.
 The question is whether to get a vaccination.
 Lupus specialists we consult with say yes for people with lupus and other inflammatory illnesses or who take medicines that lower the ability of the immune system to fight off infection.
 As of 2014, there are two options that are not made with chicken eggs, a plus for anyone who may be allergic.
 Also, one of these vaccines does not contain latex, another potential allergen.

-Get the Seasonal Flu Vaccine!
+Ask Your Doctor About Getting the Seasonal Flu Vaccine!

 Q. I have lupus.
 Should I get the seasonal flu shot?

+A. If you have lupus, ask your healthcare provider about getting the seasonal flu vaccination.
 The flu shot is administered by a relatively painless injection into the arm muscle.
-(Note that since the vaccine is made in chicken eggs, you shouldn't get it if you are by chance allergic to eggs.)
+(Note that most flu vaccines are made in chicken eggs; it is very important to ask your physician about alternatives if you are allergic to eggs.)
 In rare cases, a person develops a localized injection site reaction (redness, pain, and/or swelling) as well as fever or muscle aches for a day or two.
 These types of reactions are not the result of contracting the flu; it is biologically impossible to develop the flu from the injected vaccine.